 Top Features: While the leather material puts it at a $300 price tag, the leather and design make it the ultimate camera bag for the fashion-conscious traveler.

 Longchamps’s Le Foulonné Leather Camera Crossbody Bag is the perfect compact camera bag for easy access.
-Its zip-top closure allows you to quickly pull out your camera for that perfect shot.
+Its zip-top closure allows you to pull out your camera for that perfect shot quickly.

 Top Features: The leather exterior and adjustable strap are nice features and the no-frills design makes it easy to take only what you need and keep it organized.